Dubai - Sun, Sand, Skyscrapers

 2. Use the metro

 Forget taxis and, instead, opt for the city’s metro.
 Cheap yet reliable, the city’s train system is perfect for getting around.
 The VIP and Gold Class trains even offer free wifi!
 Metro rides cost anywhere between AED 1.80 dirhams (roughly $0.50) to 6.50 dirhams (around $1.80) depending on trip length.
-If you plan on using public transport more than just once or twice, you can buy a Nol card which is also valid on Dubai’s buses and water taxis.
+If you plan on using public transport more than just once or twice, you can buy a NOL Travel Card which is also valid on Dubai’s buses and water taxis.

 3. Hit up the free beaches